Adam-OGithub/PorksLauncher/README.md

     - Prompt will appear click OK.

 * Rename exe
-    - Select exe then rename.
+    - Select exe then rename button.
     - Type new name then OK.